frankhart2018/typy/Doc/c-api/memoryview.rst

 .. c:function:: int PyMemoryView_Check(PyObject *obj)

    Return true if the object *obj* is a memoryview object.
 It is not currently allowed to create subclasses of :class:`memoryview`.
-This function always succeeds.

 .. c:function:: Py_buffer *PyMemoryView_GET_BUFFER(PyObject *mview)